-#3 - Mobile Apps Offer Better Personalisation
+#3 - Mobile Apps Offer Better Personalization

-Personalisation is about offering tailored communication to users based on their interests, location, usage behavior, and more.
+Personalization is about offering tailored communication to users based on their interests, location, usage behaviour, and more.
 With Mobile Apps, it’s easy to treat users with a personalized experience.
 Mobile Apps can let users set up their preferences at the start, based on which users can be served with customized content.
 Apps can also track and observe and use it to offer custom recommendations and updates to the users.
 Users love highly tailored content according to their preferences.
 It’s like offering them a tailored communication in the language they speak and understand.
-User-centric personalisation is critical in making their experience delightful.
+User-centric personalization is critical in making their experience delightful.

 #4 - Ability to Work Offline

 All Mobile Apps offer instant access by a tap.
 They allow users to consume their content quickly offering seamless experience via storing vital data that can be accessed offline too.
 Although apps too might require internet connectivity to perform most of their tasks, they can still offer basic content and functionality to users in offline mode.